-Also, notice the arrow in picture 64L pointed at the black rubber return fuel line coming out of the fuel pressure regulator in that picture.
+Notice the arrows in picture 60LH and 61LH pointed at the black rubber return fuel line coming out of the fuel pressure regulator in that picture.

 There are two of these fuel pressure regulators on some cars, and only one on others.

 In either event, it is important to replace that fuel line with the new hi-pressure hose line that we have provided with your kit.